 I do not allow my identifiable patient data to be shared outside of the GP practice for purposes except my own care.

-Withdraw Opt-out (Opt back in))
+Withdraw Opt-out (Opt back in)

 I do allow my identifiable patient data to be shared outside of the GP practice for purposes beyond my own care.

+(You would only use this if you have previously opted out)

 Your declaration